crypto-ali/oxen-snode-monitor/README.md

  - Add your Oxen Snode PubKey(s) to the `snode_list` in your `node_list.py` file.
 You can also add or change the remote nodes in the `remote_node_list`.
 The remote nodes included in the sample file should work out of the box.
  - Run script in detached screen: `python monitor.py`

+### Run Node Finder
+ - After completing the install steps above, start a screen, activate the virtual environment, and run: `python node_finder.py`.
+ - Input the minimum amount you are looking to stake.
+ - Input the maximum amount that you can stake.
+ - Detach screen and let it run.

 ### Run as a system service:
  - `cd /etc/systemd/system`